ethereum/eth2.0-pm/eth2.0-pm/eth2.0-implementers-calls/call_011.md

     * https://www.iacr.org/archive/fse2007/45930457/45930457.pdf
 # 4. Any followup to [@ledgerwatch](https://github.com/ledgerwatch) comments from last meeting [Link](https://github.com/ethereum/eth2.0-pm/issues/23#issuecomment-453925393)
 * To note: Alexey couldn't make the meeting
 * Question was open regarding if we upped the threshold for the chain start or not.
 Alexey's concern was that you could have a majority takeover attack happen with 500k ether.
 But if we up it from 500k to 2million before the chain starts, then that mitigates it without requiring any particular major changes.
-And if we can't get 2million people to sign up, then we can just change the terms of what we're building anyway.
+And if we can't get 2million eth to sign up (62,500 validators), then we can just change the terms of what we're building anyway.
     * Discussion to be continued over time
 # 5. General spec discussions
 * As stated in the beginning of the call, the first version of Phase0 of the specification was released.
 It is generally feature complete, with a few notes still open with the point-wise shuffling, standardization of the bls, and some other minor things.
 But it is approaching its final form with respect to features and stability.
 Going to do one release per week through February as we continue to find bugs and clean up the delivery.
 And then plan on slowing down the release cycle in March.